legosailor/legosailor.github.io/_pages/about.md

 I've been building Lego though for as long as I can remember.

-If you see me on the SailGP Ferry Saturday 18th, say hello.
+If you see me on the SailGP Ferry Saturday 18th Dec and want to talk all things Lego, say hello!

-Or you can email me at <mailto:masterbuilder271+sailgp@gmail.com>
+Or email me at <mailto:masterbuilder271+sailgp@gmail.com>